gplucc01/LivePhoneBridge/README.md

 C:\Users\[YourName]\AppData\Roaming\Ableton\Live x.x.x\Preferences\User Remote Scripts\
 ```

-If the `User Remote Scripts` folder doesn't exist, create it.
+If the `Remote Scripts` folder doesn't exist, create it.

 ### Step 2: Copy the bridge files

 Download the latest release from the [Releases](../../releases) page.

-Unzip and copy the entire `LivePhoneBridge` folder into your `User Remote Scripts` directory.
+Unzip and copy the entire `LivePhoneBridge` folder into your `Remote Scripts` directory.
 The folder structure should look like:

 ```
-User Remote Scripts/
+Remote Scripts/
   LivePhoneBridge/
     __init__.py
     server.py